 There are typically two different sorts of inhalers that can be prescribed for bronchitis, and understanding the basics of each might help you make the best choice.
 A “metered dose” inhaler is one of the most common, and is typically the best way to deliver a liquefied, mist-based type of medication that can help soothe your bronchial passages.
 The alternative prepares an active powder for inhalation.

-A metered-dose inhaler for bronchitis involves holding an inhaling device a small distance away from your mouth or placing it inside your mouth while pumping a metered dose of bronchitis medication inside.
-You then slowly inhale the medication, remove the inhaling device from your mouth and hold the medicine inside your lungs for a few seconds before exhaling.
+Metered dose devices are very similar to the inhalers used by asthma patients, and usually involve holding a small tube or pump a short distance from your mouth or placing it inside your mouth while pumping a carefully measured dose of bronchitis medication inside.
+You then slowly inhale the medication, remove the device from your mouth, and hold the medicine inside your lungs for a few seconds before exhaling.
 This process might be repeated as directed.
 If you find this inhaler to be easy to use and effective, it might be the best one for you to choose.

-A dry powder inhaler is another popular treatment device.
-In this method, powdered medication is loaded into the inhalation device, which you hold a small distance away while aiming the medication toward your mouth.
-The transfer of medication is breath-controlled, as opposed to manually pumped, and when the medicated powder is released, you inhale it.
-You must be very careful not to exhale into the device, however, because any moisture from the breath can cause medication to cling to the sides of the inhaler and interrupt the dosage amounts of future uses.
-This inhaler might be the best one for you, if you are able to use it properly each time.
+A dry powder inhaler is breath-controlled rather than manually pumped; you start by loading medicated powder into a small disc or plate, then slowly “puffing” it just outside of your mouth.
+When the powder is released, usually with a button or trigger, you inhale it.
+You have to be very careful under this system not to exhale into the device, however, because any moisture from your breath can cause medication to cling to the sides of the inhaler and interrupt the dosage amounts of future uses.

 My mom had to use an inhaler a few years ago when she had a particularly severe case of bronchitis, so I got to know way too much about the different types of inhalers.